 While other cheap ecommerce platforms seek to help aspiring entrepreneurs set up and manage online stores, Square Online targets the seasoned businessperson who happens to own a brick-and-mortar store.
 The goal here is to help you expand your business into the web through a perfectly-synced ecommerce site.

 And it doesn’t have to cost you anything.
-Square Online’s Free plan allows you to set up and integrate an online store with your brick-and-mortar Square POS system – after which you can proceed to sell an unlimited number of items from its simple inventory management system.
+Square Online’s Free plan allows you to set up and integrate an online store with your brick-and-mortar Square POS system.
+After you set it up, you can proceed to sell an unlimited number of items from its simple inventory management system.

 As such, this solution has deservedly earned its position as one of the best cheap ecommerce platforms for online businesses that double up as brick-and-mortar stores.